Flotomate/product_docs/source/report-management/create-edit-reports/create-a-report.rst

 Getting to Know About Reports
 *****************************

-Reports in Flotomate are multi-dimensional, which means data can be shown in different ways.
-In Flotomate, reports are of two types:
+Reports in Motadata are multi-dimensional, which means data can be shown in different ways.
+In Motadata, reports are of two types:

 - Pre-defined Reports
 - Custom Reports